-ASEAN in Todayfs World (AsTW)
+ASEAN in Today's World (AsTW)

-Structure of AsTW
+Structure of AsTW:

-Students will broaden their knowledge and gain deeper understanding about ASEAN and gASEAN+3h cooperation through ASC taught by professors from Kyushu University (Japan), Ateneo de Manila University (Philippines), and Mahidol University (Thailand).
+The AS component gives AsTW its distinction as a rigorous introduction to selected ASEAN issues that increasingly affect global and regional “ASEAN+3” relations.
+Students will broaden their knowledge and gain deeper understanding of ASEAN and “ASEAN+3” cooperation through the AS courses.
 A valuable part of the program is the opportunity to approach ASEAN and East Asia topics from different perspectives.
-Students will select one ASC course from among those offered.